-troops led by Hazrat Khalid bin Waleed 🌣 to eliminate Musailma Kazzab who had gathered a big army of his followers.
-Musailma's army was defeated and he was killed This was the battle of Yamama.
+troops led by Hazrat Khalid bin Waleed .a to eliminate Musallma Kazab who had gothered a big army of his followers.
+Musalma's army was defeated and he was killed this was the battle of Yamama.

 to be Muslims.
-Eventually, on 7th September 1974, a law was passed in Pakistan to the Eritish hatched many conspiracies against Muslims.
-They wanted to remove from under the patronage of the British, Mirza Ghulam Ahmad, a liar from the town of declare that no Qadiani can claim himself to be a Muslim because one who believes the i rhearts the love and respect for their beloved Prophet Muhammad $^{\oplus}$.
-In 1891, Oadan, made the false claim that he was Allah's prophet, and his followers claimed in the Prophethood of anyone after Prophet Muhammad @ becomes a 'Kafir', Befaxe Pakistan was created in 1947 as a Muslim country in the south Asian subcontinent message the followers of the false prophet, Musailma
+Eventually, on 7th September 1974, a law was passed in Rokistan to declare that no Qodiani can claim himself to be a Muslim because one who believes the Initial hatched many conspiracies against Muslims.
+They wanted to remove from their hearts the love and respect for their beloved Prophet Muhammad 4, in 1891, uncler the potronage of the British, Mirza Ghulam Ahmad, a llar from the town of Ocidan, made the false claim that he was Allah's prophet, and his followers claimed Before Rakistan was created in 1947 as a Muslim courtry in the south Asian subconsinent he followers of the false prophet, Musailma